Don't Cry for Me Argentina: Chart performance

 In the United States, the popularity of the "Miami Mix" version of the song enabled it to become the song with the most radio adds, and jumped to number 18 on the Hot 100 Airplay chart.
 Demand for the song continued to increase forcing Warner Bros. to release the CD single, and the song becoming eligible to chart.
 It debuted on the Billboard Hot 100 at number 17 the week of 22 February 1997, selling 46,000 units in its first-week.
 The single ultimately peaked at number 8 the week of 1 March 1997, becoming the first top 10 to originate in a stage musical since 1985 and Webber's first top 10 single in the US.
 The track also ranked within the top 20 of Billboards Adult Contemporary and Adult Top 40 charts while the "Miami Mix" reached the top of the Billboard Hot Dance Club Songs chart.
 It ranked at number 87 on the year end chart for 1997.

 In Canada, the song debuted on the RPM Top Singles chart at number 34, the week of 10 March 1997.
 It ultimately reached a peak of number 11, the week of 7 April 1997.
 "Don't Cry for Me Argentina" reached number 1 on the European Hot 100 Singles, the week of 8 February 1997.
 In the United Kingdom, the song reached number 3 on the week of 28 December 1996, and was present on the top 100 for a total of 13 weeks.
 The song was certified gold by the British Phonographic Industry (BPI) on 19 November 2021 for sales and streams exceeding 400,000.
 In Italy, it reached the second position on the FIMI singles chart.
 In Australia, "Don't Cry for Me Argentina" peaked at number 9 on the ARIA Singles Chart, staying on this position for one week and a total of 13 weeks on the chart.
 On the year-end ARIA charts, the song ranked at number 56.
 In France, it topped the SNEP Singles Chart for one month.
+It was her first number one song in the country since La Isla Bonita reached the top position in 1987.
 In Ireland, the song peaked at number 8, the week of 19 December 1996.
 The single also proved to be a commercial success in other countries such as Belgium, Germany, Spain and the Netherlands, where it managed to have top 5 placement.